bruteforceproject/PortalEd/README.md

 # Deployment

-### Please refer to the following software and systen requirements to ensure your machine can support our application.
+### Please refer to the following software and system requirements to ensure your machine can support our application.

 **Software Requirements:**